figengungor/scaling_header/README.md

 Scale your header according to scroll position.

-Puts your `overlapContent` onto center of header's bottom.
+Puts your `overlapContent` onto center of `flexibleSpace`'s bottom.
 Its width will expand and border radius will decrease while `flexibleSpace` is shrinking to standard `AppBar` which opacity will change from 0 to 1.